jlaumon/AssetCooker/Readme.md

 Path = 'data/bin'
 ```

-There is no limit on the number of Repos, so it's generally good to have several and separate directories dedicated to inputs from those dedicated to outputs (or intermediate files).
+It is generally a good idea to have at least one Repo for inputs and one for outputs (and perhaps also one for intermediate files).

-### Rule File
+### The Rules File

-By default Asset Cooker will look for `rule.toml` in the current directory, but this is configurable in `config.toml`.
+By default Asset Cooker will look for `rules.toml` in the current directory, but this is configurable in `config.toml`.
 The file can be in toml (simpler) or lua (more powerful if you have many rules).

-The rules format closely follow the structs and variable naming of the C++ (the only notable difference being that the C++ member variables start with an extra `m`).
+There can be any number of rules defined in the rules file.
+Each rule defines which kind of files it is interested in and how they are processed.
+When new file is detected by Asset Cooker, it is checked against the rules' input filters, and if one matches, a Command is created.
+That Command usually runs a command line, and generates at least one output file.

-Before going into details, here is one example of rule to convert any PNG/TGA file ending with `_albedo` to a BC1 DDS, using [TexConv](https://github.com/microsoft/DirectXTex/wiki/Texconv).
+Here is one example of rule to convert any PNG/TGA file ending with `_albedo` to a BC1 DDS, using [TexConv](https://github.com/microsoft/DirectXTex/wiki/Texconv).

 ```toml
 [[Rule]]